 - Backend/cloud storage-a server/database part of coding and maintaining a technology, which connects the front-end part of the app with the data access layer.

-Testing and fixing various segments, correlations, and bugs of the app:
+Testing and fixing various segments, correlations, and bugs in the app:

 - Compatibility testing - running the app on different devices and screen sizes;